Jeremiahokorie619/Churn_Data_Analysis_with_Prediction_Model/README.md

 #### STEP 9: ADD REPORTS FROM MODEL TESTING TO THE EXISTING DASHBOARD IN POWER BI
 #### STEP 10: DOCUMENT AND DELIVER INSIGHTS TO MANAGEMENT

-## NOTE!! see the codes and results document!!
+## NOTE!! see the FINAL INSIGHTS AND RECOMMENDATIONS document!!